LiorZ/hdac8_thesis/thesis.rst

 	Calibrating the amount of sampling of our FlexPepBind protocol in the context of number of simulations requires us to find the trade-off between computation time (each simulation run is computationally intensive), the number of near-native output structures and the number of structurally different yet low scoring decoys that are located in local minima (false positives).
 In the perturbation size, the trade-off is similar: here the increment is done to the space of possible conformations and not to the number of samples.
 If the peptide native structure is relatively different from the starting structure of the simulation (in terms of phi/psi angles) then larger perturbations are needed in order to find it.
 Increasing the perturbation size however, can pose a problem as it also decreases the probability we'll be able to find the native structure.

 	One approach that could narrow our search space and direct the algorithm towards the correct conformation, is threading a target sequence onto an existing backbone conformation.

 .. figure:: images/2v5w_complex.png
 	:scale: 25 %

 	:label:`2v5wcomplex` The interface between the peptide substrate that was crystallized with *2v5w*.

-	Although the substrate peptide was located in the dimerization region of the two protein, its backbone was a good starting point that generated the most accurate predictor.
+	Although the substrate peptides were located in the dimerization region of the two protein, its backbone was a good starting point that generated the most accurate predictor.

 Template selection